piou13/logicapps-keyvault-integration/README.md

 All of these burden the automation, development and maintenance process.

-## Managed Identities for Azure to the rescue
+## Managed Identities for Azure to the rescue (MIA)

-To simplify the automation process while enforcing robustness and maintenance, I definitely prefer using LogicApps and Keyvault in conjunction with Managed Identities for Azure (formerly Azure MSI).
+To simplify the automation process while enforcing robustness and maintenance, I definitely prefer using LogicApps and Keyvault in conjunction with MIA - Managed Identities for Azure (formerly Azure MSI).

 More information here: [https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview)